On Estimation of Isotonic Piecewise Constant Signals: Proofs of auxiliary results

 \begin{proof}[Proofs of Lemma \ref{lem:er12-all-k} and Lemma \ref{lem:er12-all-k-2-part}] It is sufficient to prove Lemma \ref{lem:er12-all-k-2-part} because the conclusion of Lemma \ref{lem:er12-all-k} can be obtained by integrating out the tail bound given by Lemma \ref{lem:er12-all-k-2-part}.
 The analysis is very similar to the proof of Lemma \ref{lem:er12}.
 The only difference is that Lemma \ref{lem:er12} is for a fixed $k$, while here we need to analyze a random $\wh{k}$.
 The quantities $\delta_+(a_{j-1},a_j,\ell)$, $\delta_-(a_{j-1},a_j,\ell)$, $\xi_+(a_{j-1},a_j,\ell)$, and $\xi_-(a_{j-1},a_j,\ell)$ are defined with this random $\wh{k}$ instead of a fixed one.
 With slight abuse of notation, we still use $\wt{k}=\min\{\wh{k},m\}$, where $m=\sum_{j=1}^{k}\ceil{1\vee\log_2n_j}$.
 Note that here $\wt{k}$ is random as well.

 We only state the analysis of the first term in (\ref{eq:replica}) that involves $\delta_+(a_{j-1},a_j,\ell)$ and $\xi_+(a_{j-1},a_j,\ell)$.
 The analysis for the second term uses the same argument, and is thus omitted.
+We first consider $f=0$.
 Use the same argument in the proof of Lemma \ref{lem:er12}, and it is sufficient to bound the sum of

 and

 \paragraph{Bounding (\ref{eq:indep1-r}).} This step is very similar to the corresponding step in bounding (\ref{eq:indep1}).
 Following the arguments that lead to (\ref{eq:last-one}), it can be shown that (\ref{eq:indep1-r}) can be bounded by the sum of two random variables.
 The first one has bound $O(k\sigma^2)$ in expectation as in the first term in (\ref{eq:last-one}), and for the second term, we need to bound